jcsherin/jcsherin.github.io/posts/2025-06-06-record-shredding-part-1/index.md

 ![A tree diagram representation for `UserProfile` nested data type](img/user_profile_schema.svg) Figure 1.
 Schema for UserProfile

-## Column Mapping
+## Enumerating Columns

+In a data instance an optional field may not be present, and a repeated field can be empty.
+The schema makes it possible to identify which columns are present in an instance of data, and more important which ones are not.
+From the schema we can enumerate all the columns of the nested data structure.

-The schema is necessary to identify all the columns of a nested data structure.
-The primitive values exist in the leaf nodes.
-A column name is represented by the field names from root to leaf separated by dot notation.
+A column is uniquely identified by the field names from root to leaf using a dot-separated notation.
 The _UserProfile_ schema contains the following set of columns:

 1. _uid_